neuroinformatics-unit/software-skills/docs/source/courses/introduction-image-analysis.md

 # Introduction to Image Analysis

 ## Overview
-This full-day course will introduce some of th fundamentals of image analysis using the popular open-source software - ImageJ.
+This full-day course will introduce some of the fundamentals of image analysis using the popular open-source software - ImageJ.

 The course is aimed at those new to image analysis, and no previous experience whatsoever is required